What classes do I need to take to learn how to become a pharmacy technician?

-Are textbooks included with the pharmacy technician program?
+Are textbooks included in the pharmacy technician program?

-Students can choose to study via digital textbooks or printed textbooks, and the interactive learning experience includes hands-on learning and virtual exercises around processing a cash transaction, counting medication with prescription interpretation, and preparing medication for automated dispensing with bar coding.
+As part of the pharmacy technician curriculum, students have access to digital textbooks and the interactive learning experience includes hands-on learning and virtual exercises around processing a cash transaction, counting medication with prescription interpretation, and preparing medication for automated dispensing with bar coding.
 Students also receive a full practice kit of items necessary to complete their practical labs, all included in your tuition.